Ray-Way Products

 Moon over Socorro

-I forgot to bring my heated jacket, so the ride from Socorro, up and over the continental divide, was cold.
+I forgot to bring my heated jacket, so the ride from Socorro, up and over the continental divide, was bone-chilling.
 And I had to ride slow for fear of running into a elk or running over a rabbit.

 Fuel Stop #7: back at Quemado